 (a) recognize that the elderly were most directly affected by the COVID-19 pandemic; (b) recall that too many of the elderly live in a financially precarious position; (c) acknowledge the collective debt that we owe to those who built Quebec and Canada...

 Of course the House should recognize that our seniors have borne the brunt of the effects of COVID-19.
 Early in the pandemic, Statistics Canada reported that 60% of our seniors aged 65 and over stated that they were extremely concerned for their health and well-being.
-This is in contrast to the 20 to 34-aged group, where only 28% had the same level of concern.
+This is in contrast to the 20 to 34 age group, wherein only 28% had the same level of concern.

-In a statement on this amplification of inequality as the result of the COVID-19 crisis, the Canadian Human Rights Commission signalled out our elderly, warning that as they were likely either living in an institution or living at home alone, they were isolated during the pandemic more now than ever and had an elevated vulnerability to illness.
-The commission rightfully pointed out that, for the most part, family and friends were not allowed to visit them.
+In a statement on this amplification of inequality as the result of the COVID-19 crisis, the Canadian Human Rights Commission singled out our elderly, warning that as they were likely either living in an institution or living at home alone, they were isolated during the pandemic more now than ever and had an elevated vulnerability to illness.
+The commission rightly pointed out that for the most part, family and friends were not allowed to visit them.